 Botswana, Cameroon, Gambia, Ghana, Kenya, Kingdom of Eswatini, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Nigeria, Rwanda, Seychelles,Sierra Leone, South Africa, Uganda, United Republic of Tanzania, Zambia, Bangladesh, Brunei Darussalam, India, Malaysia, Maldives, Pakistan, Singapore, Sri Lanka, Antigua and Barbuda, Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Jamaica, Saint Lucia, St Kitts and Nevis, St Vincent and The Grenadines, Trinidad and Tobago, Cyprus, Malta, United Kingdom, Australia, Fiji, Kiribati, Nauru, New Zealand, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.

-5. The Queen is the Head of the Commonwealth.
+5. The Monarch is the Head of the Commonwealth.

-The Queen is the Head of the Commonwealth!
-She has been for over 60 years.
+The Queen was the Head of the Commonwealth until her death in 2022.
+She had been for over 60 years.

-She is the Queen of some of the countries listed above.
+He is the King of some of the countries listed above.

 These countries include Australia and Canada!Embed from Getty Images